gulpjs/gulp/docs/getting-started.md

 ## Where do I go now?

-- [API Documentation](API.md) gulp's programming interface, defined
+- [API Documentation](API.md) - The programming interface, defined
-- [Recipes](recipes) specific examples from the community
+- [Recipes](recipes) - Specific examples from the community
-- [In Depth Help](https://travismaynard.com/writing/getting-started-with-gulp) a tutorial from the the guy who wrote the book
+- [In Depth Help](https://travismaynard.com/writing/getting-started-with-gulp) - A tutorial from the the guy who wrote the book
-- [Plugins](http://gulpjs.com/plugins/) building blocks for your gulp file
+- [Plugins](http://gulpjs.com/plugins/) - Building blocks for your gulp file